 Jeremy has studied widely including drum kit lessons with Daniel Glass, David Jones, Virgil Donati, Darryn Farugia, and Bodhran lessons with Colm Phelan, Cormac Byrne, Johnny McDonagh, Eamon Murray, Jim Higgins, and Junior Davies.

 Jeremy Sibson is a well-respected performer and educator on both the Drum Kit and Bodhrán.
-He recently completed his Bachelor of Music& Bachelor of Teaching at the University of Tasmania and teaches Contemporary Music and Drum Kit at Claremont College and Dominic College as well as having a hectic private teaching schedule.
+He completed his Bachelor of Music & Bachelor of Teaching at the University of Tasmania in 2013 and is a fully registered teacher with the TRB and teaches Drum Kit at Dominic College as well as having a hectic private teaching schedule.
+Jeremy has also started taking on NDIS participants using drumming as an outlet for their creative side through Langford .